CCMI-CDT/ccmi-cdt.org/README.md

-## CCMI-CDT

-### A collaboration between University College London and Imperial College London
+## A collaboration between University College London and Imperial College London

 #### The programme will provide......